jhuston5/data-structures-and-algorithms/python/stack_queue/README.md

+# Code Challenge 11 - PseudoQueue

+This app creates a PseudoQueue data structures and implements the following functions.

+## PseudoQueue

+Functions:

+- Enqueue
+- Dequeue

+Tests:

+- Enqueue into an empty list
+- Enqueue multiple values
+- Dequeue a single value
+- Dequeue multiple values
+- Alternate between enqueue and dequeue

+## Author: Joshua Huston

+## Links and Resources

+## Reflections and Comments

+I created a PseudoQueue class that used two stacks, a temporary stack and a storage stack to mimic the functionality of a Queue.
+I created two functions, enqueue, and dequeue, which used built in Stack methods push and pop to move my Nodes to the appropriate stack in the correct order.

 # Code Challenge 10 - Stack and Queue Implementation

 This app creates a Stack and Queue data structures, and implements the following functions.